Kurt von Holleben: Legacy

 Holleben had access to as many photographic plates as he wished and photographed his extensive travels throughout Germany, Europe, Scandinavia and North Africa.
 He left a photographic archive of some six hundred 9x12 cm Agfa-Farbenplatte glass plates covering the period 1924 to 1939, and several hundred slides covering the period 1932 to 1940, which are now in the Victoria and Albert Museum.

+The Victoria and Albert Museum Photography Department has an illustrated privately printed biography of Kurt von Holleben.